A preschool child sliding a loose foil ring along a striped pool noodle toward a chosen color band.

 If child gets frustrated

-Make the next ring wider, hold the noodle steady for them, and aim for the nearest matching stripe.
+Make the next ring wider, hold the noodle steady for them, and use the nearest target.

 Parent questions